JuliaMath/BFloat16s.jl/README.md

 precision problems for any particular algorithm, even without access to supporting hardware.

+Native hardware support, implemented in this package, began with Julia 1.11 via `Core.BFloat16` with support for Intel processors (x86_64, i686) via LLVM 16.
+Support for 64-bit ARM processors (aarch64) is is available with Julia 1.12 which uses LLVM 19.
 ## Usage

 This package exports the `BFloat16` data type.
 This datatype behaves